AnnaSot83/AnnaSot83/README.md

    <li> Phone number: +37122314316</li></br>

 <h2> </h2>
-<p>Hi!
+<p><center>Hi!
 My name is Anna.
 I am individual Proof of Stake Network validator.
 I have been doing this for more then 1 year and have gained a lot of experience.I actively participate in dozens of testnets, helping to keep them running and debugging, participating in development and support for an early start.
 I do not use cheap servers, only powerful and reliable servers (Hetzner, Vultr).
-This allows my to uncompromisingly ensure reliability and availability of data, as well as high uptime of my nodes.</p>
+This allows my to uncompromisingly ensure reliability and availability of data, as well as high uptime of my nodes.</center></p>

-<h3>My testnets</h3>
+<h2>My testnets</h2>

 Mande-chain - <a>https://explorer.stavr.tech/mande-chain/staking/mandevaloper1z3dh7dmj9lxvnyk6qauqek0za6d98rhzjpcyh6</a></br></br>
 DWS - <a>https://explorer.stavr.tech/dws/staking/dewebvaloper1rtxfz35g8rery3jd56ev2jtrf6xyam69wqv2zy</a></br></br>